Hebridean Air Services

 Hebridean Air Services is a small Scottish airline based in northern Scotland owned by Airtask Group Ltd. The airline flies charter, scenic, aerial photography and scheduled flights.

 It is the only airline to operate a service between Oban and Islay, Coll, Tiree and Colonsay islands; routes subsidised by Argyll and Bute Council.
+Since April 2024 they have also operated flights between Benbecula and Stornoway subsidised by Comhairle nan Eilean Siar.

 Destinations

-While the airline's primary base is Oban Airport, where scheduled flights are operated from, it offers charter services to over 40 airports and airfields within Scotland.
+While the airline's primary base is Oban Airport, where scheduled flights are operated from, it also offers charter services to airports and airfields within Scotland.
+During the summer months they also offer scenic flights from both Oban and Stornoway.

 Fleet

-As of January 2017 the Hebridean Air Services fleet consists of the following aircraft:
+As of 2024 the Hebridean Air Services fleet consists of the following aircraft: